hpe-storage/common-host-utils/cmd/dockervolumed/managedplugin/README.md

 - Support for older versions of NimbleOS (all versions below 5.x)
 - Support for Windows Containers

-The managed plugin does provide a simple way to manage the HPE Nimble Storage integration on your Docker hosts using Docker's interface to install and manage the plugin.
+The managed plugin does provide a simple way to manage HPE Nimble Storage and HPE Cloud Volumes integration on your Docker hosts using Docker's interface to install and manage the plugin.

 # How to Use this Plugin